noman404/policyengine-taxsim/README.md

 TAXSIM emulator using the PolicyEngine US federal and state tax calculator

 ## How to use the emulator ##
-The emulator takes a .raw file in the form of a csv.
+The emulator takes a .csv file in the form of a csv.
 This is the same form of input that Taxsim-35 takes.

 In terminal, run

-`python3 /Path/to/taxsim_emulator.py /Path/to/your/input_file.raw `

-If the emulator and input file are in the current working directory, run:

-`python3 taxsim_emulator.py taxsim_input.raw`
+`python policyengine_taxsim/cli.py resources/taxsim35/taxsim_input.csv `

 Output will be generated as `output.csv` in the same directory